Altinn/altinn-studio-docs/content/app/development/configuration/process/exclusive-gateways/_index.en.md

 ## Prerequisites

-* Your applicaiton uses version 7.1.0 or newer of the Altinn nugets.
+* Your application uses version 7.1.0 or newer of the Altinn nugets.
 * Application with a process containing a exclusive gateway

 ## Example process with exclusive gateways